SFDO-Tooling/CumulusCI/docs/jobs/Cumulus_dev_cinnamon_deploy.md

 ### Source Code Management

-We store our Cinnamon tests in a dedicated repository so they can be deployed separately and avoid the risk of them getting bundled into the Cumulus package.
+We want to deploy the `dev` branch of the main Cumulus repository.

 ### Triggers